Tag Archives: PITMAN NJ

 PITMAN, NEW JERSEY

-A dry Methodist town for over one hundred years, Pitman, New Jersey finally allowed its first brewery to operate in 2016.
+A dry Methodist town for over one hundred years, Pitman, New Jersey finally allowed its first brewery to operate in 2016 (and closed 2023).
 KELLY GREEN BREWING CO. originally opened a block away from its current downtown location in a small tasting room.
 Now residing at a tan two-room storefront pub (with green hop nugget emblem) near the railroad tracks, Kelly Green was formed by three local homebrewers, Justin and Jeannette Fleming and pal Dave Domanski, as a part-time venture.

 A cozy li’l nano crafting a slew of recurring and one-off brews that usually skirt simple stylistic boundaries, Kelly Green’s gray-floored interior features a ten-draught bar with white tiled back wall, exquisite wood furnishings, noirish black ceiling tiles and a few TV’s.